Bradenton, Florida Therapists

 Divorce and Mental Illness in Bradenton

-Divorce is a common occurrence in Bradenton.
-14.1 percent of the population is divorced, and this can trigger or worsen certain mental health problems, particularly anxiety and depression.
+Divorce is a common occurrence in Bradenton with 14.6% of the population reported as being divorced, and this can trigger or worsen certain mental health problems, particularly anxiety and depression.
 Divorced individuals who are left with the bulk of the responsibility for their children may suffer episodes of anxiety when they do not have the finances to cover expenses or when their spouses refuse to pay alimony or child support.

 The rate of divorce in Bradenton may also be related to the number of white middle-aged women living in poverty.
 Their situation may also make it difficult for them to reach out for help or afford treatment for their mental health problems, especially if they were previously on their spouse’s insurance plan and now cannot afford coverage of their own.